Finding the Best Wild Hog Bait Attractant

 Molasses Corn Mixture

 Mix a 50 lb bag of corn with molasses, and put out to hunt.
-Molasses is a very thick and extremely sweet substance that hogs absolutely love.
-Molasses can be a more expensive option done in bulk, so it may be best to hang your molasses mixture in a bag about 4-5 feet off the ground so it attracts the hogs and then dig a hole about 3 ft below ground to put the remainder of the mixture.
+Molasses is a very thick and extremely sweet substance that makes for one of the best wild hog bait attractants.
+Molasses can be a more expensive option if done in bulk, so it may be best to hang your molasses mixture in a bag about 4-5 feet off the ground so it attracts the hogs and then dig a hole about 3 ft below ground to put the remainder of the mixture.
 You can put whole shelled corn on the surface above this to give the hogs something to eat immediately while they try to find the other food sources.

 Sugar Corn Mixture